Donate

 • Eco Kids Program: Our chapter’s newest program to connect families with children to nature and inspire a conservation mindset and enthusiasm for the natural world in the the next generation.
 Kids-oriented activities are offered periodically throughout the year, with the “big event” being our Kids in Nature Day in the spring.
 Activities include nature-hikes, hands-on nature-based crafts, interactive education, pollinator planting, and other outdoor field trips.

 • Garden for Wildlife: This is one of the chapter’s most popular year-round activities.
-The chapter has established and oversees seven pollinator gardens in the area to-date, plus leads regular workdays to plant native trees and plants in public areas, such as the NC Museum of Art Park.
-In addition, trash cleanup events are held periodically under the “Clean & Green” initiative, where NCWF provides one native tree or ten plants for every 25 pounds of trash collected.
+The chapter has established and oversees seven pollinator gardens in the area to-date, plus leads regular workdays to plant native trees and plants in public areas, such as the NC Museum of Art Park and local parks.

 • Wildlife Habitat: We construct and install structures to support wildlife in public parks, schools, and preserves.
 Five turtle basking platforms were initially built and installed at Bass Lake Park, and we have since built over 60 birdhouse assemblies for both brown-headed nuthatches and bluebirds, which have been installed in various schools and parks in the area.
 Other species will be targeted next, such as owls or bats.

-If you prefer to donate by check, please make it out to South Wake Conservationists and mail it to the chapter treasurer as follows (feel free to designate in the memo line, if you want to direct this to a specific program):
+If you prefer to donate by check, please make it out to South Wake Conservationists and mail it to the chapter treasurer as follows:

 Treasurer – South Wake Conservationists